 My name is Oriol Arteaga Barriel.
 I was born in Barcelona.
-Currently I am an unemployed researcher.
-Prior to that, I was Marie Curie Fellow at the Applied Physics and Optics Department in Universitat de Barcelona.
-During most of 2013 I was a Beatriu de Pinós Fellow at the same university and, earlier (2011-2013), I was a postdoc researcher at the Bart Kahr Group of New York University.
-I finished my Phd studies (2010) at the Applied Physics and Optics Department in Universitat de Barcelona.
+Currently I am a Ramón y Cajal Fellow at the Department of Applied Physics of Universitat de Barcelona.
+Prior to that, I have been Marie Curie Fellow at École Polytechnique and also at Applied Physics and Optics Department at Universitat de Barcelona.
+I have also been a Beatriu de Pinós Fellow at the same university and, earlier (2011-2013), I was a postdoc researcher at the Bart Kahr Group of New York University.
+I finished my Phd studies (2010) at the Applied Physics and Optics Department at Universitat de Barcelona.

-My research interests spread over various experimental and theoretical aspects, most of them related to light-matter interactions.
-Without establishing a range of preferences, these are some of the topics I enjoy working with:
+My research interests spread over various experimental and theoretical aspects, most of them related to light-matter interactions that are related to the polarization of light.
+Without establishing an order of preferences, these are some of the topics I enjoy working with:

 - Mueller matrix algebra and physical interpretation of depolarizing and non-depolarizing Mueller matrices.

 - Construction and instrumental aspects of Mueller matrix polarimeters.